Git-Going-With-Git/Data-Fridays-Presentation/github-overview.md

 ---

+# GitHub Features

+---

+## Issues and Pull Requests

+---

+## GitHub Pages

+---

+# Integration With IDEs

+Many popular IDEs (integrated development environments) have native git integration.

+- RStudio
+- VS Code
+- JetBrains' IDEs

+---

-# Integrations With 3rd Party Apps
+# Integration With 3rd Party Apps

 GitHub is an example of a web application that works with git.
 Other such applications include Overleaf.
+Additionally, many third party applications connect to GitHub itself.

+- Overleaf
+- cocalc.com
+- diagrams.net

 ---